ElahehImani/NeuralCorrelateEvidenceAcc/README.md

 This repository contains the source code of the following paper:
-Distributed coding of evidence accumulation across the mouse brain using microcircuits with a diversity of timescales
+Imani, E., Radkani, S., Hashemi, A., Harati, A., Pourreza, H., & Goudarzi, M. M. (2022).
+Distributed coding of evidence accumulation across the mouse brain using microcircuits with a diversity of timescales. bioRxiv, 2022-09.

 pipeline of the scripts:
 dPCA analysis: